Adding comments to Hugo using Gitalk commenting system

 This post is over 12 months old and Hugo is evolving.
-Please be mindful of that when reading this post as it could be outdated.
-I try to keep on top of changes where possible.
-I try to keep things up to date, but if you think something needs updating, please let me know in the comments.
+Please be mindful of that when reading this post, young Padawan, as it could be outdated.
+I try to keep things up to date as much as possible.
+If you think something needs updating, please let me know in the comments.

 Not a good start Disqus

 Hugo comes with Disqus commenting system built in, but I had issues with it very early on with almost the first person who attempted to comment on a post being unable to log in to comment!
 This feels like a pretty fundamental issue to have!
 I did a bit of research into Disqus and whilst the concept of it is cool it seems (at least on the surface) to be riddled with issues and this specific one seems to pop up very regularly.
-There doesn’t appear to be enough support either (just check the number of open issues in their forums ).
+There doesn’t appear to be enough support either (just check the number of open issues in their forums).

 Turning to Gitalk

 Next I turned to my theme itself.
-I am using keepit and there is a few systems made available out of the box and I warmed to Gitalk .
+I am using keepit and there is a few systems made available out of the box and I warmed to Gitalk.
 This seems a good fit for me - it uses GitHub for comments.
 Perhaps it’s a bit limiting since it requires someone to actually have a GitHub account but since I am in tech and my peers are in tech it’s a fair assumption that most will have a GitHub account.
 Most commenting systems require some form of registration, this is good enough for me.

 Minimal steps required